jibin86/Audio-to-Text-Embedding/README.md

 # Audio-to-Text-Embedding
 This is an implementation of a deep learning model for embedding 2-second audio signals into text representations.
 This repository contains code for training models that convert audio data into text embeddings.

+This code can be useful for text-to-video generation models, as it converts audio into text embeddings by segmenting them into 2-second intervals.

 ## Installation

 Clone the repository: